JakeMoralez/FlectoneWeb/pulse/en/docs/message/contact/rightclick/index.md

 # Right Click

-A module where **Right Click** on a player creates a message above the player's inventory.
+A module where **Right Click** on a player creates a message above the player's inventory
 ![right click](/rightclick.png)

 [//]: # (localization)